FusionAuth/fusionauth-site/site/_posts/2023-02-20-consents-example.md

 ## Where to next with Express and FusionAuth?

-That’s the basics of our Express and FusionAuth app done.
+That’s the basics of our Express and FusionAuth app.
 The app has a fully featured authentication system, along with user consents, without the hassle and possible risks of implementing all of that code ourselves.
 The complete code is hosted on GitHub [here](https://github.com/fusionauth/fusionauth-example-express-consents).

-Of course, you would need to add more interesting features to this app for it to be useful.
-But being able to take care of the authentication, consents, and general security with just a small amount of configuration code leaves a lot more time for your application's more useful and critical features.

-For a production environment, you would need to do a bit more work in making sure FusionAuth was really safe.
+For a production environment, you would need to do a bit more work to lock down FusionAuth.
 In our example, we used the default password provided with Docker for our database, left debug mode on, and ran FusionAuth locally, co-hosted with our Express application.
 For a safer setup, you would run FusionAuth on its own infrastructure, physically separate from the Express app, and take more care around production configuration and deployment.

-FusionAuth gives you all of the tools to do this easily.
+You would also need to add more interesting features to this app for it to be useful.
+But being able to take care of the authentication, consents, and general security with just a small amount of configuration code leaves a lot more time for your application's more useful and critical features.

+Happy coding!